GoodRoyal/PositionPaperDrafts/README.md

 Position Paper Drafts and Miscellanea.
 All of these ideas are already in my provisionals.
-So, kiddos, the prior art angle is kinda bozo.
-And building around it is even more Bozo you will go broke.
-Why do that?
-Im not a Wolfram troll.
-Win win, some things open source, hacker rights, some applications not so.
+So, kiddos, the prior art angle is a curious choice.